 Telogen effluvium - What are the symptoms?
 What causes it?
 And how can you reverse or cure it?

-This page answers those questions and then explains how to stop diffuse thinning hair using a natural treatment method.
+This page explains this type of hair loss and also suggests how to stop diffuse thinning hair using three treatment ideas.

 doctor should, of course, be able to help confirm this through:

 You can also get a pretty good idea of telogen effluvium symptoms from the photos below.